Daniel-AlCa/Proyect-2/README.md

 # Wine Quality Prediction

-In this proyect we will see a supervised classificacion problem regarding different wine qualities.
+In this project we will see a supervised classificacion problem regarding different wine qualities.

 It shows data cleaning and multiple classification models from wich the one with the best accuracy is selected.